Google, friend or foe?

 Once, there were a handful of reliable, credible sources we could rely on.
 They may still exist, but they are buried beneath thousands of pages of false, misleading and sometimes dangerous information.

-This is often how myths slip into everyday knowledge as fact.
+This is often how hair loss myths slip into everyday knowledge as fact.
 Take, for example, this statement: baldness comes from your mothers’ father.
 Everyone knows this to be true.
 Right?
 Except, well, it’s not.

 Just as medicine is complicated, genetics is complex.
 Scientists still aren’t certain which genes determine hair loss.
 The myth stems from the fact that studies have shown certain types of balding is dictated by the X-chromosome, meaning it came from one’s mum.
 However further studies have shown that both a mother and father’s genes contribute, proving the theory to be misleading